LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 A Memory Region is any region designated by a given memory address, which is consumed by the value of:
 * A scalar Type (See §4.1 Scalar Types)
 * A Pointer Type, possibly restrict qualified (See §4.3 Pointer Types)
-* The value part of an Atomic Type (See §4.6 Atomic Types)
 * A vector type (See §4.4 Vector Types), where the component type of the vector is one of the above, or
+* The value part of an Atomic Type of any (See §4.6 Atomic Types)
-* A cv-qualified (See §4.2 Qualified Types) version of any of the above
+* A cv-qualified (See §4.2 Qualified Types) version of any of the above Collectively, the above types are called singular types.

 Or any memory address that is being consumed by a structure type for padding, or the lock portion of an Atomic Type (See §4.6), when that memory address is examined as an array of u8.